 Qnexa is our proprietary capsule formulation investigational product candidate containing the active ingredients phentermine and topiramate.
 Phentermine was approved for the short-term treatment of obesity by the FDA in 1959.
 Topiramate is approved for seizures (1996) and migraine prevention (2004).
 Published studies on topiramate reported that topiramate treatment produced weight loss.
 By combining these compounds, Qnexa attempts to simultaneously address excessive appetite and a high threshold for satiety, the two main mechanisms believed to impact eating behavior.
-Although we believe

-Qnexa affects the two major causes of overeating, excessive hunger and the inability to feel satisfied, we may not be correct in our assessment of the impact the combination of these two ingredients may have on weight loss or their mechanism of action.
+Although we believe Qnexa affects the two major causes of overeating, excessive hunger and the inability to feel satisfied, we may not be correct in our assessment of the impact the combination of these two ingredients may have on weight loss or their mechanism of action.
 Earlier studies with Qnexa were completed using a twice-a-day dose.
 The twice-a-day dose and timing of the administration of the active ingredients was determined by the inventor through the treatment of patients in his private practice.
-We have completed the once-a-day formulation development of Qnexa and used a once-a-day formulation in our completed Phase 3 studies of Qnexa.
+We used a once-a-day formulation in our completed Phase 3 studies of Qnexa.
 We have completed various pharmacokinetic studies of the once-a-day formulations to characterize the pharmacokinetic profile of the once-a-day formulation of Qnexa.
 The FDA has also asked us to study the effects of a lower dose of Qnexa, which we did in the Phase 3 obesity trials.

-We will be required to demonstrate through larger-scale clinical trials that our investigational product candidates are safe and effective for use in a broad population before we can seek regulatory approvals for their commercial sale.
+We may be required to demonstrate through large, long-term outcome trials that our investigational product candidates are safe and effective for use in a broad population prior to obtaining regulatory approval.
 There is typically a high rate of attrition from the failure of investigational product candidates proceeding through clinical trials.
-To date, long-term safety and efficacy have not been demonstrated in clinical trials for any of our current investigational product candidates.
-If any of our investigational product candidates fail to demonstrate sufficient safety and efficacy in any clinical trial, we will experience potentially significant delays in, or decide to abandon development of, that investigational product candidate.
+If any of our investigational product candidates fail to demonstrate sufficient safety and efficacy in any clinical trial, we will experience potentially significant delays in, or may decide to abandon development of, that investigational product candidate.
 If we abandon or are delayed in our development efforts related to any of our investigational products, we may not be able to generate sufficient revenues to continue our operations and clinical studies at the current level or become profitable.
 Our reputation in the industry and in the investment community would likely be significantly damaged.
 It may not be possible for us to complete financings, and our stock price would likely decrease significantly.